markalanboyd/gokenizer/README.md

 # gokenizer
- A language-agnostic tokenizer written in Go
+ A Lua tokenizer written in Go